MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 MQTT publish a message

-• qos – the level of quality of service for the message delivery.
+– the quality of service level for message delivery.retainFlag

-• retainFlag – if true, then the message will be retained.
-This makes sense when a subscribed device cannot wait until the next message is published, for example, a car door sensor.
+– if true, then the message will be retained.
+This makes sense when a subscribed device, for example, a car door sensor, cannot wait until the next message is published.
+To learn more about these messages, check out our MQTT retained messages guide.payload

-• payload – encryption of application-specific data on the application level (a message).
+– encryption of application-specific data on the application level (a message).dupFlag

 MQTT publish example

-Here is what the PUBLISH packet looks like in real life.
+Here is what the MQTT PUBLISH packet looks like in real life.

 MQTT publish acknowledgement